Modern ports must accommodate the demands of higher volumes of shipping traffic and bigger vessels while remaining safe, efficient and profitable.

 - Help collect relevant mooring data and provide the required analyses to increase berth/ terminal / port efficiency.

 In 2019, we developed this Smart, predictive mooring software application on the basis of our core competence in Dynamic Mooring Analysis (DMA*).

 *Dynamic Mooring Analysis (DMA) determines the behaviour of moored vessels. by mathematically modelling the behaviour (i.e., ship motions, mooring line forces and fender forces) of a moored ship.
 The software can also incorporate the gusting effects of winds and the vessels’ response to these effects.

 Traditional ports are located in well-sheltered areas of coastline, often built slightly inland to benefit from lower winds, currents and waves.

 The world’s newest ports are now being built in more exposed locations.
-Our specialist team works in many of these locations to ensure safe and economical operations, by applying our tools and insights such as Dynamic Mooring Analysis, wind, wave and tide modelling and the interaction of vessels within the port.
+Our specialist team works in many of these locations to ensure safe and economical operations, by applying our tools and insights such as Dynamic Mooring Analysis and Predictive Application for Mooring (PAM), wind, wave and tide modelling and the interaction of vessels within the port.